 3. Lock and Secure Interior & Exterior Storage Compartments

-It is important that you always double check your storage compartments before driving down the road.
+It is important that you always double-check your storage compartments before driving down the road.
 It is never a pleasant sight to see your dishes, clothing, and other belongings flying around your RV.
 Or even worse, to see them flying out of your exterior storage compartments!
 Doubling back to salvage these items is a hassle.
 Also, there’s no guarantee that you will be able to get all your belongings back.
 Trust me on this one — other drivers will run over your items.
 Don’t risk it.
-Double check that all storage compartments are secure!
+Double-check that all storage compartments are secure!

 4. Planning & Preparation is Key

 Many people are eager to hit the road right as soon as they’ve bought their RV.
 While RVing does provide a huge array of fun vacation options, you must plan ahead.
-Planning and preparation ensures that you take the right route and bring along the right items.
+Planning and preparation ensure that you take the right route and bring along the right items.
 If you take the time to plan your trip, your vacations will be smoother and more fun.

 5. The Dirty Business — Dumping the Tanks

 Taking care of your waste tanks is a dreaded task for most new RVers.
-If you don’t know what you are doing, don’t try to figure it out on you own.
+If you don’t know what you are doing, don’t try to figure it out on your own.
 Read the manufacturer’s instructions to help you get a better handle on things.
 Another good idea is to watch a few YouTube videos for visual instruction.
 If this isn’t enough, ask for help when you arrive at your chosen RV park or campground.
 The absolute worst thing that you can do is to dump your tanks without a good idea of how these things work.
 It can turn into a really stinky situation that you won’t soon forget!

 The Bottom Line

-As a beginner RVer it is important to remember that it’s a learning experience.
+As a beginner RVer, it is important to remember that it’s a learning experience.
 Keep a positive attitude, learn as you go, and don’t be afraid to ask for help from other RVers.
 Before you know it you will be an expert.
 Happy Camping!